 Even the most fastidiously-organized systems sometimes fail.
 These nine ideas for backup childcare can help keep your kids secure and your career intact.

-1. Do the juggling act with your partner
+1. Do the juggling act with your partner, if you have one

-When both parents work full time, simply managing regularly-scheduled daily childcare pickups and drop-offs can feel like a Herculean task.
+When both parents in a partnered relationship work full time, simply managing regularly-scheduled daily childcare pickups and drop-offs can feel like a Herculean task.
 Consequently, when something goes haywire with childcare, it can feel downright impossible to manage.
 Start by communicating with your partner.
-Decide together who has more professional flexibility to take the day off or miss a couple of hours of work.
+Make a schedule for as far out as you can, so you can identify any high-risk time periods.
+Therapists often advise partnered parents to make a list of every single household chore and responsibility they can think of — including childcare — so they can get a realistic view of who’s doing what.
+Decide together who has more professional flexibility to take the day off (if either of you are lucky enough to have flexibility in your work schedule) or miss a couple of hours of work — and make a plan for how to ensure that they make up the hours, to keep things equitable.

 2. Use your village!